nativestack/react-cardpointe-gateway/README.md

 **Authored By: [NativeStack Engineering](https://www.upwork.com/ag/nativestack/)**

+## Product Under Development and Not Live

+We are working with CardConnect to provide a fully customizeable and PCI compliant solution for modern web frameworks.
+We did not expect this package to be as popular as it turned out to be.
+We are still testing the features in this package and working to make it compatible across as many different platforms as possible.
+Please contact us at **(628) 400 2701** or email us at **Support@NativeStack.io** for help implementing this service into your project until we have ths package ready.

 CardConnect's CardPointe Hosted iFrame Tokenizer & PCI Compliant CardSecure tokenization package to securely authorize & capture transactions with NativeStack & CardPointe for React.js applications.

 ## Installation